MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

    - Run the downloaded MSI file.
 This process automatically initiates the downgrade from Windows 11 to Windows 10.
 Follow the on-screen instructions carefully.

 4. **Installation and setup**:
    - The MSI installer handles the downgrade process.
-Your device may restart several times during the installation.
+Your device might restart several times during the installation.
    - Once the downgrade process is complete, go through the initial Windows 10 setup process.
-This may involve configuring settings, signing in with a Microsoft account, and installing updates.
+This might involve configuring settings, signing in with a Microsoft account, and installing updates.
    - IT admins can configure the first-time setup experience per the instructions in [Customize the Windows 10 Out of Box Experience (OOBE)](/windows-hardware/customize/desktop/customize-oobe).

 5. **Post-installation checks**: